 - AANT – Northern Territory

-Heavy vehicle safety check inspection reports issued by interstate authorities are not accepted for heavy vehicles subject to Roads and Maritime Heavy Vehicle Inspection Scheme (HVIS) inspections.
+Heavy vehicle safety check inspection reports issued by interstate authorities are not accepted for heavy vehicles subject to Transport for NSW's Heavy Vehicle Inspection Scheme (HVIS) inspections.